-The ROSIE Program has two phases: a Proof-of-Concept Phase I and a Prototype Phase II.
-These phases enable the Program to both catalyze the development of several completely new, high-risk technology learning curves and streamline funding of technologies toward rapid commercial deployment.
-Submissions must discuss project plans and budgets for both phases.
+The ROSIE Program has two phases: a Proof-of-Concept Phase 1 and a Prototype Phase 2.
+These phases enable the Program to both catalyze the development of several completely new, highrisk technology learning curves and streamline funding of technologies toward rapid commercial deployment.
+Submissions must discuss project plans and budgets for both phases, including final deliverables for both Phase 1 and Phase 2.

-For Phase I, ARPA-E intends to fund teams for a 12 to 18 month period.
-At the end of Phase I, each team will have shown the feasibility of their concept and the potential to move forward.
-Teams approved to continue to Phase II will be awarded an additional budget to achieve the final program metrics.
-Advancement to Phase II represents a portfolio-wide down select, so advancement is not guaranteed, even if all the milestones from Phase I are met.
+For Phase 1, ARPA-E intends to fund teams for a 12-to-18-month period.
+All selected Applications will incorporate the Program's technical performance and cost targets and a negotiated Go/No-Go milestone into its Statement of Project Objectives (SOPO).
+At the end of Phase 1, each team will have shown-through completion of a Go/No-Go milestone-both the feasibility of their concept and the potential to move forward.
+Teams approved to continue to Phase 2 will be awarded an additional budget to achieve the final program metrics a negotiated Phase 2 budget to achieve the Phase 2 goals, subject to the availability of appropriated funds.